sjgerstner/RW_functionalities/README.md

 * ```wcos_casestudies```: Code for most experiments
   * ```utils.py``` and ```plotting.py``` contain helper functions
   * ```main.py```: Run this to reproduce Section 5.
 There are options for each sub-experiment (see the argparse part of the code).
   * ```casestudies.py```: If you open this in VS Code, you will be able to run it cell by cell like a Jupyter notebook.
-It first generates the data for Appendix E (IO classes vs. functional roles), then selects the neurons for the case studies of Section 6 and does the weight-based part of the case studies.
+It first generates the data for Appendix E (RW classes vs. functional roles), then selects the neurons for the case studies of Section 6 and does the weight-based part of the case studies.
   * ```selected_plot.py```: reproduce Figure 5 (selected layers of Llama).
   * ```defplot.py```: reproduce Figure 2 (definition plot).
-* ```interactive.ipynb```: interactive vector visualisations of IO classes.
+* ```interactive.ipynb```: interactive vector visualisations of RW classes.

 ## Steps to reproduce